Joeppie/Backproject/README.md

 To build, run cmake on the source folder.

 The code should compile on Linux, or minGW, it requires pthread and cmake.

+#Example usage/Demo

+To get a feel of what the program can do, you can follow these steps:

+- Run the program
+- Type in 1 [enter]
+    - enter images.csv as filename [enter]
+- Type in 2 [enter]
+- Type in 4 [enter]
+    - [enter]  again

+The above will; load in a csv with metadata for images, then load in a coordinate.
+The backprojected coordinates wil then be shown.

 #### Msys2/windows
 Under windows, the code can be compiled under minGW, it has been tested using [msys2](http://www.msys2.org/).